15 Side Hustles for Writers to Make Extra Money

 This page may contain links from our sponsors.
 Here’s how we make money.

 Are you looking for ways to make extra money?
-If you enjoy writing, there are plenty of side hustles for writers out there to help you bring in some extra cash.
+If you enjoy writing, there are plenty of side hustles for writers to help you bring in some extra cash.

-From freelance writing to copywriting to social media marketing, there are plenty of opportunities for writers to make money outside of their day jobs.
+From freelance writing to copywriting to social media marketing, writers have plenty of opportunities to make money outside of their day jobs.
 So if you’re looking for a way to earn some extra income, check out these 15 writing side hustles.